jasht1/Uni-Projects/Individual project/Notes/Logs/Interim Assesment/Interim Report/Interim Report - Main Body.md

 A typical force displacement curve from a nano indention experiment has the following shape seen in figure #WIP (A) below.
 A broadly level region where the probe is not in contact with the cell; the contact region; a sloped region where the probe is indenting the cell; the turnaround point; from which the same is repeated in reverse differing mainly at the point of separation [@kilpatrickJI2015-NanomechanicsCellsBiomaterials].

 > ![fdcurve figure A - radmacherM2007-StudyingMechanicsCellular|350](fdcurve%20figure%20A%20-%20radmacherM2007-StudyingMechanicsCellular.png) ![fdcurve figure B - radmacherM2007-StudyingMechanicsCellular|350](fdcurve%20figure%20B%20-%20radmacherM2007-StudyingMechanicsCellular.png)
-> [@radmacherM2007-StudyingMechanicsCellular]
+> Example AFM data from Radmacher 2007, (A) shows the curve as a whole, (B) zoomed into the contact / separation region [@radmacherM2007-StudyingMechanicsCellular].

 %% Contact point jump %%

 The exact point of contact is often ambiguous and rarely the same as the the point of separation.
 On approach the cantilever will be deflected away from the cell by van der waals forces until the spring force of the cantilever overcomes and surface tension takes hold [@dufreneYF2002-AtomicForceMicroscopy; @buttHJ1995-MeasuringSurfaceForces; @kilpatrickJI2015-NanomechanicsCellsBiomaterials].
-Depending on the depth of indentation and the material interaction this can be important to account for before calculating elasticity, the influence of non contact forces can be modelled using the Derjaguin approximation for interaction potential [@buttHJ1995-MeasuringSurfaceForces].
 The point of separation is typically clearer as it's associated with a "jump" in cantilever deflection as the surface tension / adhesion of the cell to the probe is overcome [@dufreneYF2002-AtomicForceMicroscopy; @buttHJ1995-MeasuringSurfaceForces; @kilpatrickJI2015-NanomechanicsCellsBiomaterials].

 %%